 5. Accept that in China People Don’t Lack any Type of Products

 This point is vital for any company aiming to enter the Chinese market.
 Brand’s should realise that China is not a third world country where imported products are being fought for, but it is actually referred to as the “factory of the world”, and has extremely rich resources – sometimes even things unheard of by Westerners, including imported and local items.
 Therefore, it is important to do thorough market research when planning to enter the Chinese market to have a clear picture of any gaps in the market and to understand why your product could benefit the Chinese market.

 When working on your Chinese market entrance plan, be sure that your brand positioning doesn’t begin with “because we are an imported brand..”

 6. Develop an Education Content Marketing Strategy

-7. Develop a KOC (Key Opinion Customer) Marketing Strategy
+7. Use a KOC (Key Opinion Customer) and product seeding marketing tactics

 There is no better marketing than “word of mouth”.
 A good (or bad) word of mouth message can be spread faster throughout communities than any type of advertising.
 To encourage this, it is not enough to just have a great product, but instead, brands must provide appealing offers.

 Local Chinese brands are champions when it comes to word of mouth marketing.
 Chinese brand, Perfect Diary, uses a great scheme to stimulate its sales.
 For example, when a customer buys one of their items for 99 RMB (12 USD) he/she then has an option to get a second complimentary product for 1/10 of the price.
 Every order they process includes samples of their new products.
 Perfect Diary was one of the highest selling brands in 2019 after the Double 11 festival, and has only grown since.
 The sales revenue of the brand at Double 11 spiked up to 80,000,000 RMB, and the brand was 7th place in the list of most popular cosmetics of the Double 11 festival (the first among Chinese brands).